-I’m Jesse Baldwin-Philippi, a visiting assistant professor of civic media at Emerson College and researcher in the Engagement Game Lab.
+I’m Jesse Baldwin-Philippi, visiting faculty in civic media at Emerson College and a researcher in the Engagement Game Lab.
 My research interests lie at the intersection of political communication, digital media, and science and technology studies, and rhetoric.
 My work is fundamentally concerned with how engagement with new technologies can restructure forms of political participation and ideas about citizenship–to read more about it, click here.
 I use this space to catalogue some off-the-cuff musings on tech and politics and think through potential future research questions–feel free to chime in or ask questions!

 A complete cycle of blog post, chapter, article in Journal of Information Technology and Politics for the concept of skeptical citizenship–exciting day!